 Fragile Futures Exhibition

-Fragile Futures is an ongoing sculptural exhibition exploring the paradox of the Anthropocene: we preserve and admire nature through systems that contribute to its fragility.
+Fragile Futures by Gippsland artist Dina Goebel is an ongoing sculptural exhibition exploring the paradox of the Anthropocene: we preserve and admire nature through systems that also contribute to its fragility.
 Beauty draws viewers in before revealing the material tensions that shape the futures we are collectively creating.

 Exhibition Overview

-Fragile Futures began as an exploration of marine form and evolved into a material inquiry.
-The processes used to fabricate the works — including 3D printing — revealed an accumulation of residue: failed prints, supports, and excess material.
+Fragile Futures explores marine form through a material inquiry.
+The processes used to fabricate the works — including 3D printing — produce residue: failed prints, supports, and excess material.

 Rather than hide this by-product, the exhibition brings it into view.

 Material is treated as evidence.
-The same systems that enable preservation and precision also generate waste.
+The systems that enable preservation also generate waste.

 Visitors move through a calibrated progression.
-Ordered, familiar forms invite attention.
-Gradually, that order shifts.
-What first appears contemplative begins to disclose the conditions of its making — asking how contemporary production shapes the ecological futures already in formation.
+Ordered, familiar forms invite attention, before that order begins to shift.
+What first appears contemplative gradually discloses the conditions of its making.

 Artist Context